BottlecapDave/HomeAssistant-HarvestTimeTracker/README.md

 To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.
 Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

+## How to setup

+Please follow the [setup guide](https://bottlecapdave.github.io/HomeAssistant-HarvestTimeTracker/setup/account) to setup the integration.
+This guide details the configuration, along with the sensors that will be available to you.

 ## Docs

-To get full use of the integration, please visit the [docs](./_docs/readme.md).
+To get full use of the integration, please visit the [docs](https://bottlecapdave.github.io/HomeAssistant-HarvestTimeTracker/).

 ## FAQ

-Before raising anything, please read through the [faq](./_docs/faq.md).
+Before raising anything, please read through the [faq](https://bottlecapdave.github.io/HomeAssistant-HarvestTimeTracker/faq.md).
 If you have found a bug or have a feature request please [raise it](https://github.com/BottlecapDave/HomeAssistant-HarvestTimeTracker/issues) using the appropriate report template.

 ## Sponsorship

 If you are enjoying this integration, why not make a one off or monthly [GitHub sponsorship](https://github.com/sponsors/bottlecapdave).